User experience strategist, designer, and team director

 Focused on strategy and UX design of mobile apps, web apps, and responsive websites

 I’m a UX generalist that enjoys the buzz of a challenging workshop, the unexpected discovery of research, and the intricacies of interaction design.
 My best days are spent distilling complex problems and transforming requirements into tangible user experiences.
-I’m at home co-designing on white boards (or lately in Mural) with product managers, developers, and designers.
+I’m at home co-designing on white boards (or lately in Mural and FigJam) with product managers, developers, and designers.
 Done right, collaboration blurs the line between stakeholder and practitioner, designer and technologist, drawing the best ideas from everyone.

 I have deep experience in UX strategy, workshop facilitation, research, information architecture, interaction design, and user testing.
 I’m valuable when there's a big gnarly mess that needs to become simplified, intuitive, and enjoyable.

 Team Building and Mentorship

 As a director, I enjoy leading agile, collaborative, multidisciplinary teams.
 I can help inform the sales process, develop talent, foster collaboration, refine the design process, and endeavor to make our work more user-focused.

 Developing new talent is critical to all organizations.
 I work to not only train new UX talent, but I also work to help people in other departments learn more about user experience.
 Cross-functional training helps draw people together and helps build empathy for colleagues.